Drop Everything — Reformation’s Summer Sale Is Here

 Calling all our 5'3" and under friends — Reformation also has you covered with specially tailored petite designs, many of which are also discounted right now.

-What better time to upgrade your transitional and early-fall wardrobe than with a standout top or cozy new knit?
+What better time to upgrade your transitional and early-autumn wardrobe than with a standout top or cosy new knit?
 (Or two, or three, or four, or… The world is your Reformation-sale-shaped oyster!)

-When in doubt, let a matching set do all the heavy fashion lifting for you.
-Reformation is well known for its stunning selection, including easy, breezy linen numbers, office-ready vest-and-pants combinations, and versatile skirt co-ords that can be dressed up or down.
+When in doubt, let a matching set or co-ord do all the heavy fashion lifting for you.
+Reformation is well known for its stunning selection, including easy, breezy linen numbers, office-ready vest-and-trousers combinations and versatile skirt co-ords that can be dressed up or down.

 Reformation Summer Sale: Coats & Jackets